Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

 Analyze product level trends,
 Identify high-value customers

 One visualization that is almost always used in most dashboards is the Card.
+The card highlights a single, important metric so that it stands out immediately.
 Below there are 4 cards in the image
 <img width="1920" height="1128" alt="image" src="https://github.com/user-attachments/assets/9a17b5d1-612d-47d8-b8bb-c9a638a7ca6f" />

-gives an overall view
+One shows the revenue, the second, the Total Profit, the third, the total Orders and the fourth, the Return Rate.

 <img width="1920" height="1128" alt="image" src="https://github.com/user-attachments/assets/3a62a7c3-2123-4bd5-89ac-450cba42639c" />